ansys/scade-design-rules/doc/source/rules/modelling/initialization_of_arrays.rst

 Verification
 ------------

+.. vale off
+   avoid warning on ...

 This rule registers to predefined data array initialization expressions.
 It raises a violation when an array is initialized with a ``[value, value, ...]`` notation that uses the same value for each item.

+.. vale on

+  .. vale off
+    avoid warning on ...

   Message: ``Use <value>^<array_length> instead of [<value>, ...]``

+  .. vale on

 Resolution
 ----------